Friendships After Divorce: Navigating A Post-Divorce Social Life

 Shifts in social circles when a marriage ends

-During marriage, it’s common for a couple’s social life to become blended, with close friends of either partner becoming “couple” friends in many cases.
-As a result, many people end up establishing larger groups of friends that hang out together, sharing special events, holidays, and traditions like a family.
+During marriage, it’s common for a couple’s social life to become blended, with most friends of either partner becoming “couple” friends in many cases.
+As a result, many people end up establishing larger groups that hang out together, sharing special events, holidays, and traditions with other couples like a family.
 When divorce happens, it can splinter these big groups and upend the friendship dynamic.
-For some friends, there can also be a period of mourning as they come to terms with the loss of a version of their friend group that may no longer exist.
+For some people, there can also be a period of mourning as they come to terms with the loss of a version of their friend group that may no longer exist.

-Professional ties or school ties can also be a factor when it comes to social circles post-divorce.
-If one partner in the divorcing couple works with or went to school with the majority of a friend group, for example, these friends may shift allegiance to them—even despite the circumstances of the split.
-This can feel unfair to the other partner and may also leave them without sufficient social support during this emotionally challenging time.
+Professional or school ties can also be a factor when it comes to social circles post-divorce.
+If one party in the divorcing couple works with or went to school with the majority of a friend group, for example, these friends may shift allegiance to them, and the circumstances of the split may not matter.
+This can feel unfair to the other partner and may also leave them without sufficient social support from the same people they’ve built relationships with over the years during this emotionally challenging time.

 Losing friends can cause heartache, but it can be possible to move through this experience and build new connections in the future.
 Finding healthy ways to mourn these relationships and process your emotions around this loss can be a positive step forward.